GodKnowss/GodKnowss.github.io/coursework.md

   Focused on programming microprocessors and embedded systems.
 Developed real-time applications and interfaced with various hardware peripherals.

 - **Digital Design** and **[Reconfigurable Computing](#reconfigurable-computing)** <!-- Hyperlink needs to be xxx-xxx. -->
   Explored the design of adaptive systems using FPGAs, focusing on hardware acceleration of computational tasks.
 Optimized designs through pipeline implementation, timing analysis, and throughput improvement to achieve high-performance, efficient systems.
+See the [website](http://www.gstitt.ece.ufl.edu/courses/fall24/eel4720_5721/index.html).

 - **Reconfigurable Computing 2**
   Focused on overcoming productivity bottlenecks in reconfigurable computing due to complex design challenges.
 Covered advanced topics, including high-performance FPGA application development using state-of-the-art FPGA boards and Universal Verification Methodology (UVM) for system verification.
 Explored research trends aimed at improving design methodologies and enhancing productivity in FPGA-based systems.
+See the [website](http://www.gstitt.ece.ufl.edu/courses/eel6935/index.html).

 - **Electronic Circuits II**
   Covered the analysis and design of analog electronic circuits, including operational amplifiers, filters, and signal amplifiers.